glwagner/OceanTurb.jl/docs/src/models/edmf.md

 ## Zero-plume, 1.5-order EDMF scheme

-A relatively simple EDMF scheme arises in the limit of vanishing updrafts and downdrafts, in which case ``W = W_0 = a_0 = 0``.
+A relatively simple EDMF scheme emerges in the limit of vanishing updrafts and downdrafts, in which case ``W = W_0 = a_0 = 0``.
 In the 1.5-order version of this closure, turbulent diffusivity is modeled via the prognostic turbulent kinetic energy (TKE) equation